210927-Reston-UiPath/Yu_T_Bradburn_K-P0/README.md

 Robot adds a vendor as long as the information given to the robot in an Excel sheet matches a specific format.
 Our rationale being if this is for a store or webpage that information could be translated from HTML easily.

-Excel sheet format for vendors (vendor_inventory sheet):
+Excel sheet format for vendors (vendor_inventory sheet and individual vendor sheets):

 | Vendor | Item | Item Cost | Item Discount | Item Count |
 | ------ | ---- | --------- | ------------- | ---------- |